Thief.

 It kept the phrase and used it,

-laid it into another mouth,
+set it in another mouth,

 and a voice in the room went quiet.